livingdocsIO/documentation/content/reference-docs/document/metadata/metadata-plugin-list.md

     requiredErrorMessage: 'Provide a title' // optional
     useAsTitle: true,                       // default: false, synchronises the value with document.title if true
     translatable: true,                     // default: false, translations are only supported for data-record and mediaLibrary
-    dataProvider: {                         // optional: any dataProvider
+    dataProvider: {                         // optional: list of items (like in the example) or DataSource
       type: 'labelValuePair',
       items: [
         {label: 'Item A', value: 'a'},